TILOS-AI-Institute/MacroPlacement/Docs/CodeElements/README.md

 (Additionally, Circuit Training explicitly sets reconst=1 and dbglvl=0.)

 * (2) The hypergraph that is fed to hMETIS consists of macros, macro pins, IO ports, and standard cells.
-The "fixed" file generated by [Grouping](https://github.com/TILOS-AI-Institute/MacroPlacement/blob/main/CodeElements/Grouping/README.md) process, is also fed as  .fix input file to hMETIS.
+The "fixed" file generated by the [Grouping](https://github.com/TILOS-AI-Institute/MacroPlacement/blob/main/CodeElements/Grouping/README.md) process, is also fed as a .fix input file to hMETIS.

 * (3) All hypergraph partitioning applications in physical design (of which we are aware) perform some kind of thresholding to ignore large hyperedges.